-Once you sliced or chopped the pepper, you should transfer the pieces in a small airtight container or a freezer bag.
-If you’re using the freezer bag, which is my preference when it comes to storing cut veggies in the fridge, make sure to squeeze the air out of the package before fastening the seal.
+Once you sliced or chopped the pepper, you should transfer the pieces in a small airtight container or a freezer bag so they don’t dry out.
+If you’re using the freezer bag, make sure to squeeze the air out of the package before fastening the seal.
 If you don’t have either on hand, aluminum foil or plastic wrap will do the job as well.
-You need to wrap the jalapeños so they won’t dry out.

 Once you open the jar or tin, store the leftovers sealed tightly in the fridge.
 If it was a tin, transfer the peppers with the liquid into a mason jar or airtight container.
 And remember to always keep the jalapeños submerged in the brine.
 Otherwise, the peppers will dry out and can even go moldy.

 Once again, let’s start with fresh jalapeños.
 Whole fresh jalapeño peppers keep for a few days in the pantry, and between a week and two in the fridge.